 The Guidelines provide food-based recommendations to promote health, help prevent diet-related disease, and meet nutrient needs.
 Additionally, outside organizations and companies use the Guidelines in the private sector.
 For the first time, the 2020-2025 DGA will include specific recommendations for pregnant and lactating women and children less than 2-years of age.

-This webinar discusses the process used to develop the 2020 Guidelines and how recommendations have changed since the last edition (2015) of the Guidelines and what it might mean for your family.
+This webinar discusses the process used to develop the 2020 Guidelines and explores how recommendations have changed since the last edition (2015) of the Guidelines and what the changes might mean for your family.

 At the conclusion of this webinar: